highpriesst/bookshelf/README.md

 #TODO:

+- [x] Dark/Light Theme button, also ?.animaion
+  > Used frame-motion and react-icons/ri
 - [ ] Design BookCard
 - [ ] Add Google Books API
 - [ ] Check Axios for the api ( npm )